alex-miller-0/ethereum-march-madness/README.md

 python checkScore.py <your address>
 ```

-### Submitting your score
+### After the tournament: Submitting your score

-If you think your score is high, you will need to submit a new transaction to claim it.
+Once the championship ends, you have 72 hours to submit your score if you think it is high enough to win (note: you can't win if you don't submit!).
+You will need to submit a new transaction to claim it.
 Use the following as your data parameter:

 ```
 dc26824f